Council, Boards & Agendas

 The City Council is committed to appointing highly qualified and dedicated individuals to the Georgetown Advisory Boards and Commissions.
 The Boards and Commissions application process takes place from the first of November through the second week in January each year, with membership appointments beginning the first of March.
 If you are interested in serving on […]

-Citizen Comment Forms for Addressing Advisory Boards & Commissions To address an Advisory Board on a posted item, complete the Citizen Comment Form and return it to the Board Liaison prior to the discussion of the item at the Advisory Board meeting.
+Citizen Comment Forms for Addressing Advisory Boards & Commissions: To address a Board or Commission on a posted item, complete the Citizen Comment Form and return it to the Board Liaison prior to the discussion of the item at the Advisory Board meeting.
 These forms are provided to you at the Advisory Board meeting.
 If you […]

 The Americans with Disabilities Accessibility Advisory Board makes recommendations to the City Council regarding accessibility and other issues of concern to persons with disabilities.
 This Committee reviews the City’s ADA Transition Plan on an annual basis and participates in the related processes to implement and/or amend the ADA Transition Plan as necessary.

 The Animal Shelter Advisory Board ensures the City of Georgetown Animal Shelter complies with all City and State laws governing its operation.
 For more information about the Georgetown Animal Shelter, please visit http://pets.georgetown.org/ Meeting Date, Time, & Location: 2nd Thursday of each month at 6:00 p.m. at the Animal Shelter – 110 W.L.
 Walden Drive (The […]

 The Arts and Culture Board encourages, stimulates, promotes, and fosters programs for the cultural enrichment of the City, thereby contributing to the quality of life in Georgetown and developing an awareness of the value of the arts.
 The seven members should represent a broad spectrum of citizens including artists and those with a background in the arts, […]